kesjayaweera/SmartGate_S210/src/web-app/README.md

 ```
 You can use `docker-compose exec sgwebimage` whether the container is running in **attached** or **detached** mode.

-In attached mode be sure to type in that command in a different terminal.
-This ensures you can interact with the container as needed.

-**Note:** When opening another terminal, make sure you're in `cd src/web-app`.
+In attached mode, be sure to type in that command in a different terminal to interact with the container as needed. **Note**: When opening another terminal, make sure you're in `cd src/web-app`.

 ## SmartGate Web App Commands